FarhanKamrul/casus-foederis-pipeline/decision log.md

 | 466       | Sudan–South Sudan (2011)                  | 21.0, 22.0             |
 | 499       | Galwan Valley Border Clash (2020)         | 13.0, 11.0             |

+Generally, the crisis locations seem to make sense, but this has to be accounted for in the master dataset.
+Will double check these edge cases.

+5. Interesting missing country cases, i.e., `cracid`(s) present in ICB but missing from COW.
+This is happening because ICB `cracid`(s) are almost similar to the Correlates of War country codes, but has a few added codes.
+   a.
+Vichy France (219).
+From Wikipedia: Vichy France, officially the French State, was a French rump state headed by Marshal Philippe Pétain during World War II, established as a result of the French capitulation after the defeat against Germany.
+It was named after its seat of government, the city of Vichy.

+   b.
+Hijaz/Hejaz (671).
+From Wikipedia: Hejaz is a historical region in the western Arabian Peninsula, primarily located in modern-day Saudi Arabia.

+   c.
+Najd/Nejd (672).
+From Wikipedia: Najd is a historical region of the Arabian Peninsula that includes most of the central region of Saudi Arabia.
+It is roughly bounded by the Hejaz region to the west, the Nafud desert in al-Jawf to the north, ad-Dahna Desert in al-Ahsa to the east, and Rub' al-Khali to the south, although its exact boundaries cannot be determined due to varying geographical and political limits throughout history.

+6. We ought to map the unmapped countries to specific geographical locations.
+   BHM,31,Bahamas
+   JAM,51,Jamaica
+   TRI,52,Trinidad and Tobago
+   BAR,53,Barbados
+   DMA,54,Dominica
+   SLU,56,St. Lucia
+   SVG,57,St. Vincent and the Grenadines AAB,58,Antigua & Barbuda
+   SKN,60,St. Kitts and Nevis
+   BLZ,80,Belize

 #### ALLIANCE NAMES NOT FOUND YET